 Automated Reporting

 ASHRAE 90.1 Appendix G packets.
 Calibration reports.
 ECM studies.
 Portfolio rollups.
 They used to take your engineer three days in PowerPoint.
-Now Roovie authors them from the common data layer — every KPI, every chart, every narrative sentence grounded in the simulation it ran — and drops the deliverable on the building and into the client portal.
+Now Roovie authors them from the common data layer.
+Every KPI, every chart, every narrative sentence grounded in the simulation it ran.
+The deliverable drops on the building and into the client portal.

 ▸ Traditional workflow vs. Roovie